gamebackup/gamebackup.github.io/MAINTAINER.md

 ## 12. Final Words

 I started x3e in 2023 because I wanted to play games at school without dealing with garbage sites full of popups and malware.
-It grew into something way bigger than I expected — 272 games, almost 540 repos, and who knows how many users.
+It grew into something way bigger than I expected — 272 games across about 7 category repos, and who knows how many users.

 You're taking over because I see something familiar in you.
 You care about the craft, you care about the users, and you understand what this site means to people who just want fifteen minutes of fun between classes.